szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Autonomous mode: goal update``: Defines how the legacy autonomous agent should report and update progress toward its current goal.
 PyGPT uses this prompt when maintaining the goal state between iterations.

-* ``Expert - system prompt``: Defines the system instruction that tells the current model how to delegate tasks to available Experts.
-Each Expert still receives the system prompt and tool/RAG configuration from its own preset.
+* ``Expert - system prompt``: Defines the instruction that tells the current model how and when to delegate tasks through the regular ``expert_call`` tool.
+The prompt applies to the caller; each selected Expert is executed as a regular agent by the shared Chat with Agents / Agents v2 runtime and receives the model, system prompt, tool permissions and optional RAG configuration from its own preset.

 * ``Image generation``: Defines the instruction given to the prompt-enhancement LLM before an image-generation request when raw prompt mode is not used.
 It controls how the user's request is expanded or reformulated for the image model.